careri/ce-store-demo/README.md

 * Books microservice, the source of all available books.
 Not all books is a product.
 * Pricing, will provide a price based on the shop and book provided.

+## IDE

+Developed with VS Code and a .devcontainer for Java.

 ## Dependency Injection

 I'm using the import of differrent configurations to build the full application config.